 What Is A Miscarriage?

 Miscarriage is defined as a spontaneous loss of pregnancy before the 20th week (in the US) or 24th week (in the UK) (2).
 Medically, it is termed as spontaneous abortion.
-It involves expelling of the fetus from the uterus (3).
+It involves expelling the fetus from the uterus.

 Why Do Miscarriages Happen?

-Primarily, miscarriages happen due to genetic reasons and chromosomal abnormalities.
+Primarily, miscarriages happen due to genetic reasons and chromosomal abnormalitiesiXAbnormalities arising due to changes in the structure of the number of chromosomes. .
 These factors inhibit the growth of the fetus.
 Besides the above, hormonal levels, uncontrolled diabetes, exposure to toxic agents, uterine abnormalities, medications, smoking, alcohol and drug abuse can also lead to miscarriages.
+A blood condition called thrombophiliaiXFast and easy formation of blood clots. can also lead to miscarriage.

-Ectopic pregnancy symptoms, which show up around the sixth to eighth week of pregnancy also lead to an early miscarriage (4).
+Ectopic pregnancyiXA severe condition in which the embryo gets implanted outside the uterus, usually in the fallopian tubes. symptoms, which show up around the sixth to eighth week of pregnancy also lead to an early miscarriage (3).

 What Are The After-Effects Of Miscarriage?